QuiteAFancyEmerald/Holy-Unblocker/README.md

 ### Structure Information

-- `/views/`: The physical site base of InvisiProxy goes here where static assets are served.
+- `/views/`: The physical site base of Holy Unblocker goes here where static assets are served.
 - `/src/`: For future implementation of obfuscation and keyword removing features.

 #### Details of `/views/`